MiguelPires/PubSub/README.md

 For the PuppetMasterSlaves UI, there is only a log of events observed in that site.
 There is no way to interact with the system through these windows.

-NOTE: If you want to use 'Enter' to insert a newline when writing batch commands by hand, then use SHIFT-Enter.
-Pressing plain Enter sends the commands as if you clicked the 'Send' button.

-Thank you.